ietf-wg-cellar/ebml-specification/specification.markdown

 :-----------------|:------
 Endianness        | None
 Length            | A UTF-8 Element may declare any length from zero to `VINTMAX`.
-Definition        | A UTF-8 Element shall contain only a valid Unicode string as defined in [RFC 2279](http://www.faqs.org/rfcs/rfc2279.html).
+Definition        | A UTF-8 Element shall contain only a valid Unicode string as defined in [@?RFC2279](http://www.faqs.org/rfcs/rfc2279.html).
 Octets with all bits set to zero may follow the UTF-8 value when needed.

 Element Data Type | Date
 :-----------------|:-----